Certain FDA approved medications can curb drug and alcohol cravings helping you in your drug recovery treatment.

 - Rapid Access

 - Psychiatry First

 Rapid Access, at select locations offers immediate appointments so that you can see a medical professional to be assessed.
 Sometimes you can receive a prescription the same day.

-Another option for a timely assessment and MAT treatment is our Medical Front Door where timely psychiatry appointments for new patients with substance use disorder are available.
+Another option for a timely assessment and MAT treatment is our Psychiatry First program.
+Psychiatry First offers timely psychiatry appointments for new patients (with or without a referral) seeking medical help for mental health or substance use disorder.

 MAT programs at OhioGuidestone have been crucial in saving lives, particularly with the sharp spike in overdose deaths during the pandemic.
 2020 saw the highest number of annual overdose deaths with a 30% increase over the previous, pre-pandemic year according to the Centers for Disease Control.

 These deaths continue to be driven by potent synthetic opioids notably fentanyl, that is increasingly mixed — sometimes unknowingly — with other drugs like cocaine and methamphetamine.